aws/aws-panorama-cli/README.md

 ```

 people_counter package has the core logic to count the number of people, so let's create a file called `people_counter_main.py` at `packages/accountXYZ-people-counter-package-1.0/src` and add the relevant code to that.
-We can now build the package using the following command to create a container asset.
 Edit `packages/accountXYZ-people-counter-package-1.0/descriptor.json` to have the following content
 ```
 {